Elmster401/Interaction-NPCs/README.md

 # Interaction-NPCs

-Creates an NPC with title hovering over its head.\
+Creates an NPC with a title hovering over its head.\
 The title is the same as its name in the spawnmenu.

 ## New NPC